docker/labs/1.12/swarm-sample/README.md

 ```
 $ ./swarm.sh --manager 2 --worker 2
-->  about to create a swarm with 2 manager(s) and 2 workers
+->  about to create a swarm with 2 manager(s) and 2 workers on virtualbox machines
 -> creating Docker host for manager 1 (please wait)
 -> creating Docker host for manager 2 (please wait)
 -> creating Docker host for worker 1 (please wait)